By Rebecca Abma

 Eggs and Your Heart

 Perhaps the biggest myth about eggs is that they’re bad for your heart.
-Two decades ago, eggs’ cholesterol content—about 200 milligrams (mg) per egg yolk—put them on the watch list of artery clogging food.
+Two decades ago, eggs’ cholesterol content—about 200 milligrams (mg) per egg yolk—put them on the watch list of artery-clogging food.
 But researchers now believe that eating cholesterol-rich foods—like eggs—may not affect the cholesterol levels in your blood, according to the Cleveland Clinic.

-A study that assessed the dietary habits of 1,032 men between the ages of 42 and 60 showed that eating one egg a day did not increase the risk of coronary heart disease.
+A study that assessed the dietary habits of 1,032 men between the ages of forty-two and sixty showed that eating one egg a day did not increase the risk of coronary heart disease.
 The results were published in February 2016 in the American Journal of Clinical Nutrition.
 However, in people with diabetes, researchers caution that further study is needed, because there may be an increased risk among those who consume more than six eggs per week.
 A review published in BMJ in January 2013 found that higher egg consumption was associated with an elevated risk of coronary heart disease in people with diabetes.
 On the other hand, the same review showed that higher egg intake was associated with a lower risk of hemorrhagic stroke.

 Cholesterol confusion aside, eggs contain nutrients essential to heart health.
 Eggs are a good source of heart-healthy monounsaturated and polyunsaturated fats, including Omega-3 fatty acids.
 According to the Mayo Clinic, these types of fat can help improve blood cholesterol levels, which can reduce your risk of heart disease.
 They can also help regulate insulin levels, which can improve blood sugar control.
 Eggs also contain the B vitamins choline, folate, and B12, which can help reduce homocysteine levels.
 Studies show high homocysteine levels may increase your risk of coronary heart disease, stroke, and peripheral vascular disease.